grammyjs/website/site/docs/hosting/vercel.md

 # Hosting: Vercel Serverless Functions

-This tutorial will guide you how to deploy a Telegram bot to [Vercel](https://vercel.com/) by using [Vercel Serverless Functions](https://vercel.com/docs/concepts/functions/serverless-functions).
-We also assume that you have a Vercel account already.
+This tutorial will guide you on how to deploy your bot to [Vercel](https://vercel.com/) by using [Vercel Serverless Functions](https://vercel.com/docs/concepts/functions/serverless-functions), assuming that you already have a [Vercel](https://vercel.com) account.

 ## Project Structure

-The only requisite you need to add to your project in order to use **Vercel Serverless Functions** is to create your bot code within an `api/` folder just like the example of below.
-You can check [the official Vercel documentation](https://vercel.com/docs/concepts/functions/serverless-functions#deploying-serverless-functions) for more info.
+The only prerequisite to get started with **Vercel Serverless Functions** is to move your code to the `api/` directory as shown below.
+You can also see [Vercel's documentation](https://vercel.com/docs/concepts/functions/serverless-functions#deploying-serverless-functions) for more on this.

 ```asciiart:no-line-numbers
 .